Montoneros: 1975

-The Montoneros' leadership was keen to learn from the ERP's Compañía de Monte Ramón Rosa Jiménez operating in the province of Tucumán.
-In 1975 they sent "observers" to spend a few months with the ERP platoons operating against the 5th Infantry Brigade, then consisting of the 19th, 20th and 29th Mountain Infantry Regiments.
-On 28 August 1975 the Montoneros planted a bomb in a culvert at the Tucumán air base airstrip.
-The blast destroyed an air force C-130 transport carrying 116 anti-guerrilla commandos of the Gendarmerie, killing five and wounding 40, one of whom later died of his injuries.
+The Montoneros' leadership was eager to learn from the ERP's military unit Compañía de Monte Ramón Rosa Jiménez, which was operating in the province of Tucumán.
+In 1975, Montoneros sent "observers" to spend a few months with the ERP platoons operating against the Argentine army's 5th Infantry Brigade, then consisting of the 19th, 20th, and 29th Mountain Infantry Regiments.
+On 28 August 1975, the Montoneros planted a bomb in a culvert at the airstrip of Tucumán's air base.
+The blast destroyed an air force C-130 transport carrying 116 anti-guerrilla commandos of the Argentine National Gendarmerie (internal security of Argentina's armed forces), killing five and wounding 40, one of whom later died of his injuries.

-The network of Montoneros militants had been largely uprooted by the government in the capital of Tucumán province.
-In August 1975, several hundred Montoneros militants took to the streets in Córdoba, to divert attention from the military operations being waged in the mountains of Tucumán.
-They shot and killed five policemen (Sergeant Juan Carlos Román, Corporal Rosario del Carmen Moyano and Agents Luis Rodolfo López, Jorge Natividad Luna and Juan Antonio Diaz) after attacking their headquarters and bombed the police radio communications centre.
-As a result, the elite 4th Airborne Infantry Brigade, which had been ordered to assist operations in Tucumán province, was kept in Córdoba for the rest of the year.
+By this time, the network of Montoneros militants had been largely uprooted by the government in the capital of Tucumán province.
+In August 1975, several hundred Montoneros militants took to the streets in Córdoba to divert attention from the military operations being waged in the mountains of Tucumán.
+The Montoneros shot and killed five policemen—Sergeant Juan Carlos Román, Corporal Rosario del Carmen Moyano and Agents Luis Rodolfo López, Jorge Natividad Luna and Juan Antonio Díaz—after attacking their headquarters and bombing the police radio communications center.
+As a result, the Argentine army's elite 4th Airborne Infantry Brigade, which had been ordered to assist operations in Tucumán province, was kept in Córdoba for the rest of the year.

-On 5 October 1975, the Montoneros carried out a complex operation against a regiment of the 5th Brigade.
-During this attack named Operation Primicia ("Operation Scoop") a Montoneros force numbering an estimated several hundred guerrillas and underground supporters, set in motion an assault on an army barracks in Formosa province.
+On 5 October 1975, the Montoneros carried out a complex operation against a regiment of the Argentine army's 5th Brigade.
+During this attack, named Operation Primicia ("Operation Scoop"), a Montoneros force—numbering an estimated several hundred guerrillas and underground supporters—launched an assault on an army barracks in Formosa Province.
 On 5 October 1975, Montoneros members hijacked a civilian airliner bound for Corrientes from Buenos Aires.
-The guerrillas redirected the plane to Formosa, and took over the provincial airport, killing policeman Neri Argentino Alegre in the process.
-With tactical support from a local militant group, the invaders attacked the barracks of the 29th Infantry Regiment with gunfire and hand grenades.
-They shot several soldiers who had been resting in their quarters.
+The guerrillas redirected the plane to Formosa, and they took over the provincial airport, killing policeman Neri Argentino Alegre in the process.
+With tactical support from a local militant group, the invaders attacked the barracks of the Argentine army's 29th Infantry Regiment with gunfire and hand grenades.
+The Montoneros shot several soldiers who had been resting in their quarters.